Biometric Cards Provide ‘Real ROI’ for Merchants, Issuers, Consumers

 With contactless card adoption and fraud on the rise in “tap-happy” markets, technology has turned to biometric authentication.
 Biometry is the only technology compatible with the card form factor that can confirm one’s identity.
 Already commonplace in smartphones, the addition of fingerprint sensors will bring security to contactless cards, without compromising the user experience.

 The financial sector is beginning to use biometric cards for convenient and secure payments.
 Biometric cards can also be used for a wide range of other applications from identification to access management, even in government and health care segments.

-“Payment cards are projected to see the highest growth potential, followed by government identification cards,” said Alain Faburel, NEXT Biometrics’ chief sales and marketing officer and International Card Manufacturers Association (ICMA) member.
+“Payment cards are projected to see the highest growth potential, followed by government identification cards,” said Alain Faburel, NEXT Biometrics’ chief sales and marketing officer.

 Current technological developments show that dual-interface smart cards will make up the most important wave of biometric smart cards.
 Pure contactless smart cards can also benefit from the higher level of security and convenience that biometrics add.

 “There have been pilot projects with dual-interface biometric smart cards in the payment sector, but volume roll-out for dual-interface payment cards isn’t expected to start until 2021,” added Faburel.